wmde/fundraising-banners-until-2022/README.md

 * Move date/time-based campaign data counting (donors, donations, campaign day, special day name, normal day name, prefix for day name) from `banner_functions.js`, `custom_day_name.js` and `count_campaign_days.js` into module.
 * Refactor `banner_functions.js` and `count_campaign_days` to longer require parameters after `require`.
 Use classes with constructor parameters instead.
 * Structure banner initialization into functions, call them one after each other.
 Select Banner object only once and use its `find` method with all other jQuery selections.
-* Re-Implement/Refactor lightbox module without the need for global jQuery object and get rid of `ProvidePlugin` in webpack config.
+* Re-Implement/Refactor lightbox module without the need for a global jQuery object and get rid of `ProvidePlugin` in webpack config.
 Also, for "sticky" Banners, the lightbox should position itself in relation to the banner and the scroll position, so we don't need to scroll to the top of the page to show the lightbox.